-The Company had an accumulated deficit of \$224.7 million as of December 31, 2019 and has financed its operations to date from a series of preferred shares and convertible loan issuances, proceeds obtained from its initial public offering, subsequent public offerings of its common shares, as well as upfront fees and milestones received under its collaboration and joint venture arrangements.
+The Company had an accumulated deficit of \$573.6 million as of December 31, 2020 and has financed its operations to date from a series of preferred shares and convertible loan issuances, proceeds obtained from its initial public offering, subsequent public offerings of its common shares, as well as upfront fees and milestones received under its collaboration and joint venture arrangements.
 The Company will require substantial additional capital to fund its research and development and ongoing operating expenses.

-As of December 31, 2019, the Company had cash and cash equivalents of \$943.8 million.
-While the Company had net income of \$66.9 million for the year ended December 31, 2019, the Company has a history of recurring losses and expects to continue to incur losses for the foreseeable future.
+As of December 31, 2020, the Company had cash, cash equivalents and marketable securities of \$1,690.3 million.
+While the Company had net income of \$66.9 million for the year ended December 31, 2019, the Company has a history of recurring losses, including a loss of \$348.9 million for the year ended December 31, 2020, and expects to continue to incur losses for the foreseeable future.
 The Company expects its cash and cash equivalents will be sufficient to fund current planned operations for at least the next twenty-four months.